a-meneghini/zotero-semantic-search/README.md

    cd zotero-semantic-search
 2. Install the required dependencies: pip install -r requirements.txt
-3. Set up your Zotero API key and library ID in app.py: key = 'YOUR_ZOTERO_API_KEY' id = 'YOUR_ZOTERO_LIBRARY_ID'
+3. Export your Zotero library as zotero_data.csv and put it into the project folder
 4. Run the Flask app:
    python app.py
-Open your browser and go to http://127.0.0.1:5000.
+Open your browser and go to http://127.0.0.1:5000

-## Screenshots

-TO BE IMPLEMENTED

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL3 License.
 See the LICENSE file for details.